salvgal/AssociationDiscoveryPattern/README.md

-# Association Pattern Discovery Rule Test (Second Order)
+# Association Pattern Discovery Rule Test

 This project focus on data mining .
 It is a DM algorithm developed inside a web servlet that, taken as input a large dataset of integer, calculate the correlation between the columns data, test the Association Pattern Discovery Rule up to second order, and return the test result.